QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Exercise 3
 ----------

-Consider the circle of diameter 1 embedded in the unit square
+Consider a circle with diameter 1 embedded in a unit square

 Let :math:`A` be its area and let :math:`r = 1/2` be its radius

 If we know :math:`\pi` then we can compute :math:`A` via :math:`A = \pi r^2`

-But here the point is to compute :math:`\pi`, which we can do by :math:`\pi = A / r^2`
+But the point here is to compute :math:`\pi`, which we can do by :math:`\pi = A / r^2`

 Summary: If we can estimate the area of the unit circle, then dividing